The Solicitors Qualifying Examination: everything we know so far

 The only way that the SQE will work, according to Moorhead, is if it prevents the segmentation of legal education by demonstrating clearly to firms that candidates approaching the profession via the SQE can be just as strong as those who top firms traditionally recruit from universities.
 Whether SQE will encourage firms to look beyond this narrow recruitment pool remains unclear.

 The SQE is scheduled for introduction in 2020.
 August 2020 will also be the last chance for candidates to start the old route to becoming a solicitor.
 This also means that people in the process of qualifying the old way will still be able to do so for a number of years after 2020.
-An LCN source said that this arrangement could last until as late as 2030, but we are waiting for this to be confirmed or corrected.
+The SRA is proposing that the transition period lasts until 2031, so if SQE is launched in 2020 as planned, students wanting to qualify through the LPC and traditional training contract model will have a generous 11 years to do so.
 This means that nothing has to change for readers in the middle of or about to commence a degree – you will have the option to stay on the same route you are on now.

 However, you should certainly stay updated about the SQE’s progress.
 An organisation to oversee the SQE should be put in place this year, while the exam will be developed and tested throughout 2018, so we will definitely learn much more over the next couple of years.